prokawsar/Project_on_MS_Visual_Studio/README.md

 For test, Run frmGym.vb on MS Visual Studio.

-You can install it on you machine by opening the BespokeGyms.msi file in debug folder.
+You can install it on your machine by opening the BespokeGyms.msi file in debug folder.